Aberdeen

 SC Gallery

-Next, a three-minute walk down the street will lead you to the recently-opened SC Gallery founded by Sharon Cheung, which aims to introduce contemporary artists currently at the forefront of Hong Kong’s art scene.
+Next, a three-minute walk down the street will lead you to the recently-opened SC Gallery, which was founded in 2022 by former journalist, Sharon Cheung, and aims to introduce contemporary artists currently at the forefront of Hong Kong’s art scene.
 From abstract artists to realist painters, the diverse backgrounds and styles come together to celebrate the creativity of Hong Kong emerging artists.

 TIN WAN